jie-jw-wu/jie-jw-wu.github.io/index.md

 I'm an instructor teaching [COSC 320 "Analysis of Algorithm"](https://okanagan.calendar.ubc.ca/course-descriptions/courses/cosco-320-analysis-algorithms) for undergrads at UBC Okanagan for this term.
 We adopted a new learner-centered approach in this course.
 It's been fun and I enjoyed talking to students!

 ## News
+**⚡ Dec 2024:** I'm honored to be invited as a Program Committee Member of [ICSE 2026](https://conf.researchr.org/track/icse-2025/icse-2025-research-track).
+Looking forward to the submissions and reviews!

 **⚡ Oct 2024:** I'm honored to be a Program Committee Member of [RAIE 2025](https://conf.researchr.org/home/icse-2025/raie-2025).
 Looking forward to the submissions and reviews!

 **⚡ Oct 2024:** I'm a reviewer for Journal of Software and Systems.